SnowdogApps/wombat/README.md

 ```
 ## API
 ### `/entity/{name}`
-Retrieve an entity item
+Retrieve an entity item.

 **Example:**
-To get `home` send request to `/entity/home`
+To get `home` send request to `/entity/home`.

 **URL params:**
-- `lang` - return content in given lang
+- `lang` - Return content in given lang.

 ### `/collection/{name}`
-Retrieve the whole collection as object
+Retrieve the whole collection as array.

 **Example:**
 To get `blog` send request to `/collection/blog`

 **URL params:**
-- `lang` - return content in given lang
+- `lang` - Return content in given lang.
-- `items` - list of coma separated IDs of collection items
+- `items` - List of coma separated IDs of collection items.
+Items order is preserved.
-- `sortBy` - Prop name used to sort collection.
-Collection will be returned as array.
+- `sortBy` - Prop name used for sorting.
 - `sort` - Can be set to `asc`. `sortBy` required to use it.
 - `limit` - Limit numer or returned collection items. `sortBy` required to use it.